 4. “Are you able to procure castings?”

-High-end CNC machining companies value and respect the casting process; knowing that, without casting, many intricate metal commercial and industrial products would be too complicated and too costly to produce.
+High-end CNC machining shops value and respect the casting process.
+They know that, without casting, many intricate metal commercial and industrial products would be too complicated and too costly to produce.

 A respected machining partner should help you compare both the advantages and disadvantages of different types of molding processes.
 Look for solid, long-term relationships with many quality foundries, meaning customers enjoy a reliable supply and the ability to hit deadlines.